Organization: Monterey County Health Department

 APPLICATION & SELECTION PROCEDURES

 Monterey County is a drug-free workplace and an equal opportunity employer.
 The County seeks candidates who can make contributions in an environment of cultural and ethnic diversity.
-Monterey County provides reasonable accommodations for persons with disabilities.
-If you believe you possess a disability that would require test accommodation, please call the Human Resources Analyst at (831) 755-4946.
+Monterey County is committed to providing access, equal opportunity, and reasonable accommodation for individuals with disabilities in employment, its services, programs, and activities.
+To request reasonable accommodation, please call Kelly Roberts, Personnel Analyst at 831-755-4565 or email@example.com.